Guide for AI Coding Agents to Integrate Luciq on Android

 • Body fields: Recursive masking at any depth using Set for O(1) lookup

-• Return null to exclude a log entirely
+• Return null to exclude log entirely

 Minimum SDK Version: 11.13.0